ajayakhatri/pdfpagination/README.md

 Pagination and merging of multiple pdfs

 ## Libraries used
+* fpdf2
+    - pip install fpdf2
-fpdf2 and PyPDF2
+* PyPDF2
+    - pip install PyPDF2

 ## Instructions
 1. Name pdfs in numeric order.
-    First Pdf is named as: 1.pdf
+    * First Pdf is named as: 1.pdf
-    Second Pdf is named as: 2.pdf
+    * Second Pdf is named as: 2.pdf
-    and so on.
+    * and so on.
 2. Store pdfs in "pdf" folder
 3. Run main.py or main.ipynb